Why Support an Unfinished Story

 It does not rush posts.

-It does not change the voice or the honesty of what's written.
+It does not change the voice, honesty, or purpose of what is written.

 Instead, support helps protect three things: